PreferredAI/tutorials/recommender-systems/README.md

 # Recommender Systems

 This folder contains tutorials, written in Jupyter notebooks, for learning and building recommendation systems.
-The tutorials are sorely based on [Cornac](https://cornac.preferred.ai) library.
+The tutorials are solely based on [Cornac](https://cornac.preferred.ai) library.

 | Tutorial | Abstract |
 | --- | --- |